altreact/archbk/README.md

 Upcomming features:

- * ability to use this same script for multiple devices. for now, run make-arch_drv.sh for samsung series 3 run asus-flip-c201-make-arch_drv.sh for asus flip and c201 (installation instructions are the same, just use the asus script instead)
+ * ability to use one script for multiple devices. for now, run make-arch_drv.sh for samsung series 3 run asus-flip-c201-make-arch_drv.sh for asus flip and c201 (installation instructions are the same, just use the asus script instead)